Q: How big will my Pomsky get?

 Q: Why are Pomskies so expensive?

-A: Pomskies are high is price due to the high cost and time it takes to create them.
+A: Pomskies are high is price due to the high cost and time it takes to breed them.
 The parents we have chosen have cost us thousands of dollars to purchase.
 We then take them for routine vet check ups to ensure that they are kept very healthy.
 The actual artificial breeding is also incredibly expensive.
 Before we are even able to inseminate the female we have to have numerous blood tests done to measure her progesterone levels.
 Each test costs hundreds of dollars.
-We then have to have several inseminations within one heat that are hundreds of dollars each.
+The insemination costs thousands of dollars.
 Every failed pregnancy results in a very large loss of money and time.
 In order to breed these dogs you have to have a lot of money going into it and a whole lot of patience.
-We have been waiting 2 years to even try our first litter.
+We had to wait 2 years to even try our first litter.
 We will not lower the price if you cannot afford it.
 Dogs are very expensive pets, so if you cannot afford the cost you cannot afford to give it proper care.

 Q: How can I be added to your wait-list?